Jamey Sheridan: Career

-More recently, Sheridan played Capt.
+Sheridan played Capt.
 James Deakins in the television series Law & Order: Criminal Intent.
 Late in the 2004-2005 season, Sheridan began wearing an eyepatch as he began showing the symptoms of Bell's palsy.
 This was written into the show; however, Deakins was written out of the series at the end of the 2005–2006 season, at Sheridan's request.
 His character was replaced by Capt.
 Danny Ross, played by Eric Bogosian.

 Sheridan played alongside Jane Seymour in the Hallmark Channel movie Dear Prudence as Detective Eddie Duncan.
 On November 6, 2008, Sheridan guest starred as an evening news anchor on the ABC dramedy Eli Stone.

 From 2009 to 2010, Sheridan starred in NBC's Trauma as Dr. Joseph "Joe" Saviano.
 In 2010, Sheridan starred in the movie Handsome Harry, a drama.
 He played speechwriter Mark Salter in the political film Game Change.

 In fall 2011, Sheridan played Vice President William Walden in the first season of Showtime's drama/thriller Homeland; the show was renewed for a second season consisting of 12 episodes, with Sheridan returning as a regular.

 In the fall of 2012, Sheridan signed on to play a recurring role on CW's Arrow, playing Robert Queen, Oliver Queen's father.
 He appears in seasons one, three, five, and seven, mainly through flashbacks.

 Sheridan played Jim Sullivan in the 2015 film Spotlight.